simone-pusceddu/witboost-azure-adls-storage-area-template/docs/index.md

 ### ADLS Gen2 Storage Area Deployment Information

 - Resource Group: (Required) The Resource Group to assign the Storage Account to.
 IT SHOULD ALREADY EXIST.
-- Storage Account: (Required) A name for the storage account where to create the ADLSgen2 container.
-If not existing, it will be created.
-The name must be unique across all existing storage account names in Azure.
 - Containers: (Required) The ADLS gen2 container to create into the storage account.
 - Performance: (Required) Determine whether you want to have premium performance for block blobs, file shares, or page blobs in your storage account.
 - Redundancy: (Required) The data in your Azure storage account is always replicated to ensure durability and high availability.
 Choose a replication strategy that matches your durability requirements.